xNickyDev/Ocavy/commands/moderation/+add-role.md

 ---
-description: Adds a role to a user
+description: Adds a single role to a user
 ---

 # +add-role